CrowdStrike/falcon-helm/helm-charts/falcon-self-hosted-registry-assessment/README.md

 > [!NOTE]
 > The API client secret will not be presented again, so don't close the dialog until you have this value safely saved.

-Export these variables for use in later steps:
+Export these variables for use in later steps when configuring the logscale exporter:
 ```sh
 export FALCON_CLIENT_ID=<your-falcon-api-client-id>
 export FALCON_CLIENT_SECRET=<your-falcon-api-client-secret>
 ```

+There are two options for setting your CrowdStrike client id and secret for SHRA: explicitly in helm or via kubernetes secrets/configmaps.

+#### Option 1.
+Explicitly Set CrowdStrike credentials in values_override.yaml

 In your `values_override.yaml` file, set `crowdstrikeConfig.clientID` and `crowdstrikeConfig.clientSecret` to the values you saved in `FALCON_CLIENT_ID` and `FALCON_CLIENT_SECRET`.